The Wild, Winding History of Pinot Noir: How One Grape Became a Global Obsession

 The Flavors That Make Pinot Noir Special

-Younger Pinot is bright and juicy.
-Aged Pinot gains complexity: leathery, gamey, earthy.
-But it’s rarely heavy or tannic like Cabernet.
-It’s about subtlety, not power.
+Younger Pinot is bright and juicy, while aged Pinot gains complexity: leathery, gamey, earthy.
+But it’s rarely heavy or tannic like Cabernet, it’s all about subtlety, not power.

-This is why Pinot works with tricky food pairings.
+This is why Pinot works so so well with tricky food pairings.
 It’s light enough for salmon, earthy enough for mushrooms, elegant enough for duck.
-It’s the sommelier’s Swiss Army knife.
+It’s the sommelier’s Swiss Army knife, happy to be used for more than just one occasion and circumstance.

 Why Pinot Noir Is Expensive (Even When It’s Not Fancy)

-Even basic Pinot takes more labor and care than hardier grapes.
-And truly great Pinot?
-Often comes from tiny vineyards with sky-high land prices (hello, Burgundy’s Côte d’Or).
+Even basic Pinot takes more labor and care than some hardier grapes do.
+And truly great Pinot often comes from tiny vineyards with sky-high land prices (hello, Burgundy’s Côte d’Or).

-But fans argue it’s worth it…because when Pinot sings, nothing else tastes quite like it.
+But fans argue it’s worth it, because when Pinot sings, nothing else tastes quite like it.
+Don’t get me wrong, I’m not against a well-made Pinot Noir, I’m just sad when they’re out of my budget for the week.

 It’s part wine, part legend, part investment.